dimsemenov/PhotoSwipe/website/documentation/options.md

 ### `loop` <code class="default">boolean</code> <code class="default">true</code>

+Loop slides.
+Options are boolean `true` or `false`, or the string `'once'` (must be in quotes).

-Loop slides when using swipe gesture.
-If set to `true` you'll be able to swipe from last to first image.
+If set to `true` you'll be able to swipe from last to first image and move indefinitely thru all slides in a carousel.

+If set to `false` you'll swipe thru the remainder of the images and stop when swiping to proceed forward from the final image or back from the first image.

+If set to `'once'` you'll be able to swipe thru all images one time, including changing directions, eg: 5 slides starting on 2nd: 2,3,4,3,2,1,5,4(closes), or 2,3,4,5,1,5,4,3,2(closes).
+This can be helpful for large galleries without limiting freedom of movement.

 Option is always `false` when there are less than 3 slides.

-This option has no relation to arrows navigation.
-Arrows loop is turned on permanently.
-You can modify this behavior by making custom UI.

 ### `pinchToClose` <code class="default">boolean</code> <code class="default">true</code>